A Lyapunov stability proof and a port-Hamiltonian physics-informed neural network for chaotic synchronization in memristive neurons: Acknowledgements

 \section{Acknowledgements}

-This work was funded by the Department of Data Science (DDS), Friedrich-Alexander-Universit\"at Erlan\-gen-Nürnberg, Germany, and the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) via the grant YA 764/1-1 to M.E.Y—Project No. 456989199.
+This work was funded by the Department of Data Science (DDS), Friedrich-Alexander-Universit\"at Erlangen-Nürnberg, Germany, and the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) via the grant YA 764/1-1 to M.E.Y—Project No. 456989199.